 Table of Contents

 “The secret of health for both mind and body is not to mourn for the past, worry about the future, or anticipate troubles, but to live in the present moment wisely and earnestly.” -Buddha

 Here are just a few that will enhance your life tremendously:

 Improve Your Relationships

+Being with unavailable people is a struggle, and building relationships with them is extremely difficult.
 How about being with someone who is fully present?
-We enjoy being with him because we can make a much deeper connection with him.
+We enjoy being with her/him because we can make a much deeper connection.

 By living in the moment, you can be that person other people enjoy being with, and you make relationships much easier.